Deja que tu alma trabaje en armonía con la inteligencia universal, como hace tu aliento con el aire.

 - Blavatsky -

 The Guardian reports (Dec.
 18) on what seems the most relevant news item I could delve up concerning the past three months or so.
 Notably not on soaking, but in line with soaking & sweating.
+Anyway, it concerns the induction of sauna (culture) in Unesco's intangible cultural heritage list:

-'The entries were among the 35 from around the world added to the list for 2020, and also included the tradition of playing the hunting horn, a status awarded jointly to Italy, France, Belgium and Luxembourg, as well as the art of glass bead making.
+to the list for 2020, and also included the tradition of playing the hunting horn, a status awarded jointly to Italy, France, Belgium and Luxembourg, as well as the art of glass bead making.

 Traditional saunas have been a mainstay of Finnish culture for thousands of years, with an estimated 3 million saunas in a country of 5.5 million people.
 A Finnish person, on average, takes at least one sauna a week.

-“Sauna culture in Finland is an integral part of the lives of the majority of the Finnish population,” Unesco said.
+Unesco said.
 “Sauna culture, which can take place in homes or public places, involves much more than simply washing oneself.
 In a sauna, people cleanse their bodies and minds and embrace a sense of inner peace.”

-'Sauna culture, which can take place in homes or public places, involves much more than simply washing oneself.
+It does seem that only the sauna culture of 'Finland' has been added.
+Unesco: 'Sauna culture, which can take place in homes or public places, involves much more than simply washing oneself.
 In a sauna, people cleanse their bodies and minds and embrace a sense of inner peace.
 Traditionally, the sauna has been considered as a sacred space – a ‘church of nature’.
 At the heart of the experience lies löyly, the spirit or steam released by casting water onto a stack of heated stones.
 Saunas come in many forms – electric, wood-heated, smoke and infra-red.
 Approaches vary too, with no hierarchy among them.
 Sauna traditions are commonly passed down in families and though universities and sauna clubs also help share knowledge.

 In practice, according to Euronews (Dec.
 23), Finnish government will report on a 6 yearly basis what it is doing to protect the national sauna tradition.
 Research will be undertaken on health benefits while the age old habit of wood burning sauna's might well need a more environmental friendlier update.
 Some architectural protection of old public sauna's.
-Another distinct cultural aspect from this article:
+Another distinct cultural aspect from this article: 'How does Finland's sauna culture compare?

 When Claudia Rehwagen first arrived in Finland as an exchange student 17 years ago, the concept of the sauna was familiar to her from her childhood in East Germany.
 The culture around the sauna, however, is different in Finland, she explained.